VaniSekar/BankingApplication/README.md

-This is a practice Banking application Project developed using Spring MVC and Hibenate.
+This is a practice Banking application Project developed using Spring MVC and Hibernate.